roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 All the times you are in Topdeck Mode, you are practicing topdecking (ha!).
 Remember all the cantrips and what they usually see?
 Remember only running 17-19 lands in the whole deck?
 When you are topdecking, the probability that you will hit something that will get you out of that situation, is very high.
-It make make you work for it, but you can accelerate the speed it will take you to see a Picklock Prankster that will get you out of this mess.
+It might make you work for it, but you can accelerate the speed it will take you to see a Picklock Prankster that will get you out of this mess.
-The Treasure Cruise that will get you back in the game.
+_Or the Treasure Cruise that will get you back in the game._

 You need to have some discipline, however.

 >Let's assume you topdecking and the card on top is a Consider.
 You cast consider you see  a Shredder.
 That Shredder will not get you out of Topdeck Mode.
 You bin that bastard.

-Even if the card after him is a Land, _you are one card ahead to finding what you need to come out on top_.
+>Even if the card after him is a Land, _you are one card ahead to finding what you need to come out on top_.

 ## Card Notes - Core
 ### Air
 Air, or the card selection cantrips, are what allows this deck to exist.
-You Breathe through it, and more other than not it stokes the flame for Arclight to come back to life.
+You breathe through it, and more often than not it stokes the flame for Arclight to come back to life.

 Traditionally we used to have only 8 good cantrips, with some people trying out cards like [Crash Through](https://scryfall.com/card/m19/133/crash-through) or [Quicken](https://scryfall.com/card/gpt/31/quicken) to increase their density but often giving up due to the fact that you couldn't manipulate anything.